 - Analyze the situation that led to the PAWS symptoms and create a plan for dealing with similar circumstances in the future.

-Be gentle with yourself.
-Practice self-care both physically and psychologically.
-Make sure that you’re getting plenty of sleep, eating nutritiously, have healthy ways to relax, and aren’t working too much.
+- Be gentle with yourself.
+Practice self-care, both physically and psychologically.
+Ensure that you’re getting plenty of sleep, eating nutritiously, having healthy ways to relax, and aren’t working too much.
 Do the best you can with whatever you’re dealing with at the moment, and accept that this is enough.
 Know that your capabilities will fluctuate during this period, and that’s OK.

-Don’t over-analyze.
+- Don’t over-analyze.
 Look for things that trigger the return of a PAWS episode, but don’t worry if you can’t identify the cause.
-Sometimes there is a clear trigger and sometimes there isn’t.
+Sometimes there is an exact trigger, and sometimes there isn’t.